-Thank you for taking part in The Sydney Morning Herald Half Marathon presented by Qantas Assure.
-Whether this is your first or twenty-seventh time at our event, the following tips will help to ensure you have a safe and fun experience.
+Thank you for taking part in The Sydney Morning Herald Half Marathon.
+Whether this is your first or twenty-eighth time at our event, the following tips will help to ensure you have a safe and fun experience.

-- Do not compete if you have been sick or have had a viral infection in the two weeks prior to race day.
+Do not compete if you have been sick or have had a viral infection in the 2 weeks prior to race day.

-- Please refrain from using portable music devices.
-The use of iPods and other music players while participating have inherent risks and as such Fairfax Events discourages their use by participants.
+Please refrain from using portable music devices.
+The use of iPods and other music players while participating have inherent risks and as such Fairfax Events & Entertainment discourages their use by participants.

 Hydration and Training

 Heat stress and exhaustion is common in running on a hot day.
 Please ensure you are well hydrated for the race.
 There are drink stations along the course with water and first aid.
 It is important that if you are feeling unwell you report to event personnel or first aid stations immediately.

 You can further protect yourself by ensuring you have applied plenty of sunscreen pre-event and wear sunglasses and a light-weight hat.

 Please ensure you have sufficiently trained to participate in the event or have allowed enough lead up time to prepare for the event.

 First aid stations are located at the Start and Finish as well as along the course, St John ambulance will have a team at each of the drink stations and will also have roving teams on bikes along the course.

 Should you injure yourself while at the event please report this as soon as possible to event personnel which includes security guards, course marshals or event organisers; alternatively you can contact the event information line 1800 555 514 .